James14641/Point_vortex/README.md

 # References

-This code is a usable subset of the code developed for the paper,
+This code is a usable subset of the code developed for the paper:

+Stochastic fluids with transport noise: Approximating diffusion from data using SVD and ensemble forecast back-propagation
 ###https://arxiv.org/pdf/2405.00640
 @article{woodfield2024stochastic,
   title={Stochastic fluids with transport noise: Approximating diffusion from data using SVD and ensemble forecast back-propagation}, author={Woodfield, James}, journal={arXiv preprint arXiv:2405.00640}, year={2024}
 }
+If you use this code or find it helpful please cite the above paper, and at least the additional references (Chorin, Madja + Bertozzi, Rüemelin).

 It solves inviscid vortex models, with/without stochastic noise.
 It is differentiable.
-Available under a MIT (free to use but dont sue me) Liscence.
+Available under a MIT Liscence.

 # To run:
 Attain a copy of the code and run it e.g. :